 All coursework ties theory to practice, culminating in a capstone experience.
 Through the dissertation-in-practice, students address real-life problems in education, applying knowledge by analyzing data, developing a plan for implementation, and persuasively presenting the data-based solution.

-Are you looking instead for an online EdD with a broader curriculum?
+Are you looking instead for an online doctoral program to advance your career?

 Explore the Baylor EdD Online in Learning and Organizational Change.*